c-schinner/TurtleCrossingApp/README.md

 # Turtle Crossing App
-The Turtle Crossing App is an exciting Python game that challenges players to guide a turtle across a busy road while avoiding oncoming traffic.
+The Turtle Crossing App is an exciting Python game, using Object Oriented Programming, that challenges players to guide a turtle across a busy road while avoiding oncoming traffic.
 The game features a dynamic environment with moving cars, a player-controlled turtle, and a scoreboard that tracks the player's progress and levels.

 # Features
 Navigate a turtle across a busy road to reach the other side safely.

 Dodge oncoming traffic as you progress through different levels.

 Keep track of your score and level with an interactive scoreboard.

 Observe road lines for added realism and atmosphere.

-# Prerequisites
-Python 3.x
-turtle module (standard library)

 # Usage
 1. Make sure you have Python installed.
 You can download it from the official Python website.